ryedin/site/_reference/cli.md

 ## Overriding App Defaults

 You can set a default app name in an app directory.
-This will override inferring the app name from the current directory name:
+Instead of inferring the default app name from the current directory name, CLI commands will default to the app name specified in `.convox/app`:

-    $ cd rails
+    $ cd myapp
     $ mkdir .convox
-    $ echo rails-staging > .convox/app
+    $ echo myapp-staging > .convox/app
     $ convox apps info
-    Name       rails-staging
+    Name       myapp-staging
+    ...

 ## Switching Between Racks